Hierosoft/training-disclosure/llm-disclosure-github-template.md

 - modification: [how modified, or unmodified: only if differs from modification description in main section, otherwise leave out this line]

 [prompt]
-[then blank line between each prompt used for this piece of content, adding a new date if known as a markdown list item with a blank line above and below it]
+[then blank line between each prompt used for this piece of content, adding a new date if known as a markdown list item with a blank line above and below it.
+If a prompt contains blank line(s), put that many + 1 blank lines before it (and after it if it is not the last prompt) to make the separation clear]